Transfer your credit card debt and repay it over 20 months with 0% interest. Find one of the longest balance transfers available today.

 One way to tackle your credit card debt is to apply for a balance transfer credit card and transfer your balance at a low interest rate for a set period of time.
 The longer the term of a balance transfer, the more time you’ll have to pay off your debts.
 Learn about longer term balance transfer offers in this guide and some of the most commonly asked questions when applying for them.

 The Westpac Low Rate credit card offers a long term promotional balance transfer rate of 0% p.a. for the first 18 months, 1% p.a. for up to 12 months on purchases with a low annual fee.

-- 0.99% p.a. for 14 months on balance transfers, requested at application (reverts to the variable purchase rate, currently 13.49% p.a.)*
+- 0% p.a. for the first 18 months on balance transfers, requested at application (reverts to the variable purchase rate, currently 13.49% p.a.)*

-- Up to 55 days interest free on purchase when you pay the closing balance (including any balance transferred) in full by the due date shown on your statement
+- Up to 55 days interest-free on purchases when you pay the full closing balance (including any balance transfer amount) by the statement due date

 Long Term Balance Transfer Credit Cards Comparison

 How to use the Balance Transfer Calculator in 4 easy steps and learn how much you can save with a Long Term Balance Transfer today